Skip to main content

 Host, AMI ID, Account, and Zone tab scan status filter definitions:

-• Successful - Matches hosts that were successfully scanned.
+• Successful - Matches hosts that were successfully scanned for vulnerabilities.

 • Failed - Matches hosts that couldn't be scanned due to an error.